 4. Death of a Salesman (1985)

-German filmmaker Volker Schlondorff’s adaptation of Arthur Miller’s seminal play is considered the most definitive on-screen version.
+German filmmaker Volker Schlondorff’s adaptation of Arthur Miller’s play is considered one of the finest on-screen versions.
 Prior to the adaptation, the play was mounted on Broadway in 1984 and became a sensational hit (played 97 performances at New York’s Broadhurst Theater).
 The then 48-year old Dustin Hoffman played a 63-year old Wily Loman.
 Wily is a frustrated elderly salesman obsessed with the American Dream.
 He is pushed into the thorny path to reflect on his own existence at face value.
 John Malkovich played the role of Wily’s elder son Biff.
 In my opinion, the scenes involving both the talented actors highly demand our attention.
 Hoffman’s performance is utterly devoid of pretense or sentimentality.
 Despite being too young to play Wily, Hoffman brings out his character’s frailties with empathy and clarity.

 5. Tootsie (1982)

 The premise of Sydney Pollack’s comedy seems silly, but its overt message on gender inequality still remains relevant.
 Dustin Hoffman plays an out-of-work actor Michael who masquerades himself as Dorothy Michaels.
 The change fares better as Michael/Dorothy gets a juicy role in a popular soap opera.
 Michael, the former ladies-man, now literally puts himself in the women’s shoes to empathize with precepts of feminism.
 The notion of feminism depicted in Tootsie has its own set of problems, but that doesn’t take away from Hoffman’s performance.
 His physical transformation is believable and doesn’t look like a man dressed in drag.
 He effectively toggles between two polarizing personalities without faltering to win viewers’ empathy.